marcsnvv/new-portfolio/src/pages/blogs/reverse-engineering-tmpt-captcha.md

 ## Making the POST Request

-For the final request to the server side, we need to consider several things for our "tmpt" token to be valid, such as the headers:
+For the final request to the server side, we need to consider several things for our "tmpt" token to be valid, such as the headers.

-*[Image: Request headers showing proper formatting]*

 Make sure your headers are ordered in the same way the browser does.
 Some very important headers are: